Have you wondered what the difference is between a Roth IRA vs. 401k?

 All of these platforms do their best to minimize fees for you and provide solutions to retirement with low-cost, ETFs.

-You might have used Personal Capital to track your budget, measure your net worth, and take advantage of a ton of free tools.
+You might have used Empower to track your budget, measure your net worth, and take advantage of a ton of free tools.
 Their free service is incredible and highly recommended, as it makes it easy to sync up all your accounts in one place.
 This will allow you to monitor your spending, saving and returns to reach your long-term financial goals.

 Here is the fee structure based on your total portfolio amount: